-For 17 long years of my life, I succumbed to trading in my natural curls for a chemically relaxed mane.
-While we’re finally living an age where natural hair isn’t considered a taboo as much as it once was, there were plenty of underlying reasons why I finally stopped.
-If you’re not familiar with hair relaxers, a relaxer is a cream that makes curly or coiled hair easier to straighten by chemically changing the texture and “relaxes” it.
+For 17 long years of my life, I succumbed to trading in my natural curls for chemically-relaxed hair.
+While we’re finally living in an age where natural hair isn’t considered taboo as much as it once was, there were plenty of underlying reasons why I finally stopped.
+If you’re not familiar with hair relaxers, a relaxer is a cream that makes curly or coiled hair easier to straighten by chemically changing the texture to “relax” it.
 Two years ago I decided to make a change and stop getting relaxers once and for all.
 While I was experiencing some personal changes that finally convinced me to pull the plug on relaxers, some common factors played a part as well.
 Ahead, why I ditched getting relaxers and decided to embrace my curls once again.

 No matter how I styled my hair, I noticed a significant amount of shedding as the years went by.
-Even with a strict haircare regime and regular trims, my strands kept shedding away with every brush stroke.
-As you could imagine, this concerned me because I didn’t want my hair to lose volume and look limp and believe this was a result of the chemical damage.
-I became hesitant to apply any heat to my hair or pick it up into a ponytail or bun, because of how weak I noticed my hair had become.
+Even with a strict hair care regime and regular trims, my strands kept shedding away with every brush stroke.
+As you could imagine, this concerned me because I didn’t want my hair to lose volume and look limp.
+I became hesitant to apply any heat to my hair or pick it up into a ponytail or bun because of how weak I noticed my hair had become.

 Relaxing my hair also took a lot of time and dedication over the years.
 About every couple of weeks I would spend nearly five hours at the hair salon, which may not sound like a lot of time but after 17 years it became exhausting.
 Then, depending on how sensitive my scalp was feeling at the time, some relaxer appointments were more painful and took longer than others.
 Between the time and discomfort it was causing, I knew I had to take a break or stop once and for all.